Juan Carlos Ramirez

 J.C.
-Ramirez signed with the Seattle Mariners in 2005 after being scouted by Luis Molina and Nemesio Porras.
+Ramirez, also known as JC Ramirez, signed with the Seattle Mariners in 2005 after being scouted by Luis Molina and Nemesio Porras.
 He began his minor league career in 2006, pitching for the VSL Mariners.
 With them, he went 5-1 with a 1.66 ERA in 14 games (13 starts).
 He led the Venezuelan Summer League in ERA.

 He pitched for the Everett Aqua Sox in 2007, posting a 3-7 record and an ERA of 4.30 in 15 games started.
 He was one loss shy of leading the Northwest League.
 In 2008, he pitched for the Wisconsin Timber Rattlers, going 6-9 with a 4.14 ERA in 25 games (22 starts).
 Baseball America rated him the #17 prospect in the Midwest League.